-Institutional purpose, 02 snack menus in quantity kitchen and 12 Indian regional menus.
+Menus should comprise of 06 Indian menus for Industrial and Institutional purpose and 02 snack menus in quantity kitchen and 12 Indian Regional menus.

-Students are required to maintain a journal to record the various practicals attended and
+Students are required to maintain a journal to record the various practicals attended and the teacher first record the performance evaluation of the same on a day to day basis.

 SUBJECT CODE:DSE 102

 SUBJECT: ALCOHOLIC BEVERAGES II (THEORY)

 Teaching Scheme/Week Examination Scheme

-Theory Hours IA Marks EA Marks CA Marks Total Marks Credits
+Theory Hours IA Marks EA Marks CA Marks Total Marks Credit Credits

-04 40 60 100 04
+04 40 60 100 0